carterTsai95/InterviewQuestion/README.md

 - **Background state** occurs when the app is in the background and executing code.
 Apps typically enter this state on their way to being suspended.
 Apps that require extra execution time may remain in this screen longer.
 Apps being launched directly into the background enters this state instead of inactive state.
 - **Suspended state** is where the app is in the background but it is not executing code.
 Apps will remain in memory, but are removed by the system if low-memory condition occurs in order to make more space for foreground apps.

-#### Is it faster to iterate through an NSArray or an NSSet?
+### Is it faster to iterate through an NSArray or an NSSet?

 It depends.
 NSSet is faster to iterate through if the order of the items in the collection is not important.
 The reason is because NSSet uses hash values in order to find items while NSArray has to iterate through its entire contents to find a particular object. ([source - #25](https://medium.com/cocoaacademymag/25-ios-interview-questions-and-answers-for-junior-developers-19bfe6e99b0))

-#### What is KVO?
+### What is KVO?

 KVO stands for *Key-Value Observing*.
 It allows a controller or class to *observe* when a property value changes.

 ## Memory Management

-#### Why do you generally create a weak reference when using self in a block?
+### Why do you generally create a weak reference when using self in a block?

 Sometimes it is necessary it capture self in a block such as when defining a callback block.
 However, since blocks maintain strong references to any captured objects including self, this may lead to a strong reference cycle and memory leak.

-Instead, capturing a weak reference to self is recommended in order to avoid this issue:
+Instead, capturing a weak reference to self is recommended in order to avoid this issue

-#### What is memory management handled on iOS?
+### What is memory management handled on iOS?

 iOS uses something called ARC which stands for Automatic Reference Counting.
 When an object is said to have a strong reference to it, ARC increase its retain count by 1.
 When the retain count of an object reaches 0, the object will typically be deallocated if there are no more strong references to it.
 Unlike garbage collection, ARC does not handle reference cycles automatically.